mgrimace/Homelab/Network/Access_Lists.md

 ## Troubleshooting

 - First, use a private/incognito tab to visit the site if you've been making changes in NPM, sometimes the current browser needs to clear the cache/restart for changes to take effect.
+- If you made changes to the access list, you need to edit the host and re-save it.
+- If you made changes to the access list, you may also need to restart the npm docker container.
 - If you have two piholes (primary, secondary) ensure that the your local DNS records are in sync (e.g., using gravity-sync)
 - In PiHole, under settings / DNS, deselect (uncheck) the options `never forward non-FQDN A and AAAA queries` and `never forward reverse lookups for private IP ranges`.
 - Then, be sure to use the Flush DNS Cache option in Pi-Hole settings.